Is 'Bazball' coming to the County Championship?

 Shan Masood (Derbyshire - Yorkshire)

 Pakistan batter Masood enjoyed an incredible start to last season, becoming the first batter to reach 1,000 County Championship runs.
-He will become Yorkshire's new captain as part of the county's new era following the Azeem Rafiq scandal.
-The 33-year-old was too good for Division Two cricket in 2022, there's no reason why he can't lead Yorkshire straight back up this campaign.
+He will become Yorkshire's new captain as part of the county's new era following the racism scandal.
+The 33-year-old was too good for Division Two cricket in 2022, there is no reason why he cannot lead Yorkshire straight back up this campaign.